forstmeier/findfile/README.md

 All infrastructure is defined in pure [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 The CloudFormation template (`cft.yaml`) assumes that two S3 buckets exist prior to launch - `ArtifactBucket` (storing application artifacts) and `DatabaseBucket` (storing application database data).
 Provide these bucket names to the template parameters whowever the stack is launched.

-Below is an overview of how to launch the `api` package.
+Below is an overview of how to launch the `findfile` package.

 ### Stack

-The `api` CloudFormation stack can be created in two ways.
+The `findfile` CloudFormation stack can be created in two ways.

 - **Release package**
-	- Download the most recent package from the [releases](https://github.com/findfiledev/api/releases) page and extract the resources
+	- Download the most recent package from the [releases](https://github.com/forstmeier/findfile/releases) page and extract the resources
 	- This contains the CloudFormation template (`cft.yaml`), three Lambda binaries (`database.zip`, `query.zip`, and `setup.zip`), a config file (`config.json`) and two helper scripts (`start_api`, and `add_source`)
 	- Update `config.json` fields marked `"REPLACE"` with your pre-existing `ArtifactBucket` and `DatabaseBucket` names and optionally set the stack name field (defaulting to "findfile")
 	- Run the `start_api` script with the required arguments to launch the stack